sal55/langs/mfeatures.md

     to n do ... od                 # repeat n times

-    for i:=a to b do ... od        # iterate from a to b (see below) for i in A do ... od
+    for i:=a to b do ... od        # iterate from a to b (see below) for i in A do ... od           # iterate over values in A

     while x do ... od
     repeat ... until x